gatolastra/hello-wold/README.md

 # hello-wold
-this is to learn what git-github is about
+this is to learn what git-github is about (in master) added this in master